Skip to main content

 • Is this a sub-contractor sub-award?

-• If subcontract: Is a subcontract request/modification form attached/completed and approved by Prime PI?
+• If subcontract: Is a subcontract request/modification form attached/completed, and approved by the Prime PI?

-Most sponsors allow grantee institutions to incur pre-award costs up to 90 days before the start date of a grant award.
+Most sponsors allow grantee institutions to incur pre-award costs up to 90 days before the grant award’s start date.

 If pre-award costs are not approved in the signed agreement, then agency approval is needed.
 The pre-award costs must be for the effective and economical conduct of the project and allowable on the project.

-The request should contain the effective date of the request, a justification, and an explanation of the type of change (payroll will require additional changes).
+The request should include the effective date, a justification, and an explanation of the type of change (payroll will require additional changes).

 Questions referenced when PMR is reviewed: